njuguoyang/magnetic_modeling_codes/example/vmf_analysis/02ambiguity_hmi/readme.md

 to tune this variable.

 Once we get the output file from 05projection.pro, go to "./05projection", run plot_submap_m.pro.
 Here, one needs to set the x- and y-ranges for the field of view.
-One may also use the irange keywords in sub_map.pro to control the pixel numbers more precisely.
+One may also use the /pixel keywords in sub_map.pro to control the pixel numbers more precisely.
 To fulfill the requirements of procedures in "../03preprocess" and AMRVAC, the pixel numbers of the cropped region of interest must obey: